vaimuaare/vaimuaare.github.io/README.md

 ## Contributions

-Contributions to the website are welcome.
+Contributions to the repository are welcome.
 If you find issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License